 In 2006, SLU began offering a new IPE curriculum with five courses integrated into nursing and health sciences freshman entry programs.
 By 2008, the IPE program had expanded to include an Interprofessional Team Seminar course for students at the professional training level from seven professions: Medicine, nursing, physician assistant, physical therapy, occupational therapy, social work, and pharmacy.

-In 2012, the Center for Interprofessional Education and Research was established to develop comprehensive IPE and collaborative practice across three tracks: freshman-entry programs, post-baccalaureate programs, and clinical practice programs.
-Additionally, the CIER works to improve the documentation of outcomes and facilitate research in interprofessional education and collaborative care.
+In 2011, the Center for Interprofessional Education and Research was established to develop comprehensive IPE and collaborative practice across three tracks: freshman-entry programs, post-baccalaureate programs, and clinical practice programs.
+Additionally, the CIER works to improve the documentation of outcomes and to facilitate research in interprofessional education and collaborative care.
 In 2012, the CIER also launched an undergraduate minor in Interprofessional Practice available to students across the university.